Purukitto/FlatMusicPlayerUI/README.md

 # Flo Music

-Minimal Music App using Flutter
+Minimal Music App UI using Flutter

 //In development//